 So, without further ado, here are eight new speakers for TEDxCanberra!

-Former commercial pilot, human factors expert and semi-pro skeptic Ash Donaldson wants us to understand how it is we’re fooled into believing things are good for us when they aren’t.
-If you listen in to him and take away his message, you’ll be better equipped to make informed judgments on influences in your life.
+The former commercial pilot, human factors expert and semi-pro sceptic Ash Donaldson wants us to understand how it is we’re fooled into believing things are good for us when they aren’t.
+If you listen in to him and take away his message, you’ll be better equipped to make informed judgements on influences in your life.

 Mitchell Whitelaw spends his days dreaming up new ways to visualise cultural information so that it makes sense to people.
 As an advocate for open government data and the release of cultural visual material under open licenses, his work is recognised internationally.